AhmedRagab99/musicc/README.md

 ## Contribute

-I would love you for the contribution to musico, just fork the repo and feel free to use it
+I would appreciate the contribution for  musico, just fork the repo and feel free to use it

 ## Resources
 - [Create full Network layer with Alamofire](https://www.youtube.com/watch?v=bOg6HIX1zPo)